Cataplexy and the Privilege of Emotions

 I wish that the feeling of anger didn’t weaken my knees and threaten to make me collapse on the floor.
 I would be so thankful if I never again caused myself second-degree burns because whilst holding a scalding cup of tea, my hand unwillingly decided to slacken abruptly.

 I wish I didn’t have to feel the embarrassment of breaking another one of my friend’s expensive champagne glasses because the mundane act of laughing drove me to lose control of my grip.

 Cataplexy's far-reaching impact

 In addition to these factors, there are additional factors that most are unaware of.
-Besides the damaging effects on personal relationships, limitations on the quality of life, the mere act of repressing one’s emotions can have consequences related to decision-making, problem-solving, increase in stress, anxiety, and the likelihood of depression.3
+Besides the damaging effects on personal relationships, limitations on the quality of life, the mere act of repressing one’s emotions can have consequences related to emotional dysregulation, impulsiveness, and depressive mood.2

 The impact cataplexy has in someone’s life is tremendous and many times leads us to avoid any type of strong emotion, which consequently can mean situations and even people in our lives that have the potential to elicit these emotions.

 It can also limit many daily activities such as driving, cooking, handling sharp objects as these can lead to accidents, head injuries, or other types of injuries.

 Of course, every single person with narcolepsy type 1 (with cataplexy) has various levels of this symptom, and people that live with narcolepsy type 2 (without cataplexy) won’t ever feel its effects.

 More research into both types is necessary in order to enhance people’s quality of life so that they may finally have a healthy relationship with emotions and experience life to its fullest.

 Have you taken our In America Survey yet?